ALL-INCLUSIVE WEDDING DAY STORYTELLING

 THE DAY OF

-I like to start the story right before you get dressed, and end a little while after the dance floor opens.
-Before the ceremony starts, I like to hang out and blend in as a friend, not an annoying photographer stalking you or in your face constantly directing you.
+I like to start the story before you get dressed, and end after the dance floor opens.
+That way your story has a beginning, middle, and end.
+Before the ceremony starts, I like to hang out and blend in as a friend.
 I might ask you to move into better light, but that’s about as hands-on as I get.
 This is a great time for me to “set the scene” of your day, capturing details of the location like what the weather’s like, what time of year it is, details of the location, and the energy of the people surrounding you.
 I love the energy of this time of the day- everyone is full of anticipation!

 All throughout the day, I’ll be capturing little details and environmental shots that help to tell the story of your day.
-I don’t usually move things around or do elaborate setups- I like to capture things as they are.
+I don’t usually move things around or do elaborate setups- I like to capture things as they are, where they are.

 During your ceremony, I’m documenting all of the moments, the emotions, and the reactions.
 The more freedom I have to move about, the better variety of photos I can get.